Questions About Sexuality Need Good Answers

 “I know in my head what Scripture says about homosexuality, but in my heart I sometimes struggle with that because I see students who are quite happy being gay.
 How do I reconcile these two?”

 At the end of talking to 140 ministry interns, that’s the question someone asked me.
-It was June, in hot Atlanta, where the Student Outreach of Harvest USA spoke to Reformed University Fellowship interns about how to help college students with sexual struggles.
+It was June, in hot Atlanta, where Harvest USA’s student outreach spoke to Reformed University Fellowship interns about how to help college students with sexual struggles.
 They had all participated in RUF ministry while they were students and were now working with RUF as graduate interns.
 Ahead of them was a ministry with a student population in the thousands.
-These kinds of questions were the ones they needed to know how to answer.
+These kinds of questions about sexuality were the ones they needed to know how to answer.

 The struggle this intern had is the same that many in the church face today, especially among our youth.
-Our society has normalized same-sex relationships, and it’s becoming easier to accept it and go with the flow.
+Our society has normalized same-sex relationships, and it’s becoming easier to accept them and go with the flow.
 The biblical position on sexuality is now the one that looks out of place.
-RUF is a solid, evangelical student ministry organization, and yet as we travel to speak to lots of student ministers we see how they are wrestling with the impact of today’s swiftly-changing sexual mores.
+RUF is a solid, evangelical student ministry organization and yet, as we travel to speak to lots of student ministers, we see how they are wrestling with the impact of today’s swiftly-changing sexual mores.
 Their struggle shows how much they care about trying to connect the power of the gospel to the lives of those who are embracing our post-Christian culture.

 Good question.
 The answer is that sexual struggles and sin don’t just happen by themselves; they’re connected to something deeper.
 We must look to the underlying factors that drive our behavior—the hidden motives of the heart.
 Even Christians struggle with a multitude of idols, good things we want in life that become things we feel we cannot live without.
 At some level we begin to believe God cannot meet the desires of our heart, and we turn to find life outside of God.
 We all need to know our own idols in order to effectively turn from them.